snltd/gurp/doc/IDEAS_AND_DECISIONS.md

 - This is going to run _fast_.
 I'm still not averse to the CfEngine approach of running multiple times, with each run converging towards required state.

-- Packages need to be grouped so we only make a single call to the package manager.
-Adding packages is going to be a huge chunk of the execution time.
+- ~~Packages need to be grouped so we only make a single call to the package manager.
+Adding packages is going to be a huge chunk of the execution time.~~ Done.

 - I've over-thought dependencies to a point where it's stopped me dead.
 I'm going to go with a very crude approach and once the thing roughly works